 One interesting detail that has been little reported outside of Italy is that Tenute Passalacqua srl has organic certification.
 Settimio has previously been in trouble for not obeying organic standards, according to FederBio (the Italian federation of organic and biodynamic farmers).

 It should also be noted that Settimio is listed as the administrator (“il presidente”) of this company.
 Whilst it would be theoretically possible for Valentina to be a sleeping partner, records lodged at the chamber of commerce show that she attended a shareholders meeting of the company on 16 October 2019.
 Also present were Nazario Guido, Giuliana and Settimio Passalacqua.
-It therefore seems very unlikely that she was unaware of how the company conducted its business.

 A source in Puglia who did not wish to be identified told The Morning Claret “The company is managed by the father even if the children are in charge of activities.
 But the person who commands, decides and pays is the father.
 In that company nothing is done that is not decided by the father.
 Valentina, however, is her father’s favourite daughter and therefore has a strong influence on him.”